 Panasonic G7 versus Panasonic GM1

 The side-by-side display below illustrates the physical size and weight of the Panasonic G7 and the Panasonic GM1.
-Three consecutive views from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (49 percent) than the Panasonic G7.
 Moreover, the GM1 is substantially lighter (50 percent) than the G7.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the G7 nor the GM1 are weather-sealed.